olegchorny/olegchorny.github.io/platform-overview.md

 ---

 # Platform overview
+{: .no_toc }

+This article is designed to equip people with the key concepts to get started with OpenStack, whether you’re considering migrating or implementing a new deployment.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-This article is designed to equip people with the key concepts to get started with OpenStack, whether you’re considering migrating or implementing a new deployment.

 ### Cloud computing services